 - Negotiating a modest lump sum payment if there is a breakup

-- Details about what happens if the spouse on title for the property dies.
-Does the other common law partner get the property?
-Does the spouse on title have a will?
+- Details about what happens if the spouse on the title for the property dies.
+Does the other common-law partner get the property?
+Does the spouse on the title have a will?

-Some common law partners are in a marriage like relationship, and they get treated by the courts as a married couple.
+Some common-law partners are in a marriage-like relationship.
+Further, they get treated by the courts as a married couple.